 - Serotonin syndrome.
-Rarely, an SSRI can cause dangerously high levels of serotonin.
-This is known as serotonin syndrome.
-It occurs when two medications that raise serotonin are combined.
+Rarely, an antidepressant can cause high levels of serotonin to accumulate in your body.
+Serotonin syndrome most often occurs when two medications that raise the level of serotonin are combined.
 These include other antidepressants, certain pain or headache medications, and the herbal supplement St. John's wort.
-Signs and symptoms of serotonin syndrome include anxiety, agitation, sweating, confusion, tremors, restlessness, lack of coordination and rapid heart rate.
+Signs and symptoms of serotonin syndrome include anxiety, agitation, sweating, confusion, tremors, restlessness, lack of coordination and a rapid heart rate.
 Seek immediate medical attention if you have any of these signs or symptoms.

 Most antidepressants are generally safe, but the FDA requires that all antidepressants carry black box warnings, the strictest warnings for prescriptions.
 In some cases, children, teenagers and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.

 Anyone taking an antidepressant should be watched closely for worsening depression or unusual behavior.
 If you or someone you know has suicidal thoughts when taking an antidepressant, immediately contact your doctor or get emergency help.

 Keep in mind that antidepressants are more likely to reduce suicide risk in the long run by improving mood.

 SSRIs aren't considered addictive.
 However, stopping antidepressant treatment abruptly or missing several doses can cause withdrawal-like symptoms.
 This is sometimes called discontinuation syndrome.
 Work with your doctor to gradually and safely decrease your dose.